 EU countries and the Commission discussed national retail establishment legislation to identify Best Practices.

-The study presents a detailed analysis of the overall feasibility of a database containing all Union and domestic labelling rules.
-The study analyses how the establishment of a database could help stakeholders and lists the opportunities and benefits that its creation may provide.
+This study presents a detailed analysis on the overall feasibility of a database containing all EU and domestic food labelling rules.
+It analyses how the establishment of a database could help stakeholders and lists the opportunities, costs and benefits that its creation may provide.